Haley Alexander, MS, LPC, LMHC

 A world where emotional vulnerability is celebrated, mental health is cherished, and every person feels empowered to live life as exactly who they are.

-I’m a mom, military spouse, veteran, and business owner who finds a lot of joy in the everyday rhythms of life.
+I’m a mom, military spouse, and business owner who finds a lot of joy in the everyday rhythms of life.
 Most days, you’ll find me at the gym, spending time with my 4-year-old, running my practice, or traveling the world.
 I’m naturally driven, but also playful and a little silly, and my friends would say I bring both honesty and encouragement wherever I go.
 My family and I love to travel and experience new places together, and that sense of adventure, shaped by the military lifestyle, is a big part of who I am.

 Long before I became a therapist, I was what my parents called a “tender heart bear.”
 Even as a young child, I had an ability to sit with my own emotions and make sense of what I was feeling.
 I could name what was bothering me and what I needed without much prompting.
 At the same time, I carried a deep empathy for others.
 I’ve always been someone people come to when they need to be heard, understood, or gently guided.